 First Things First – Sweep

-As with any other type of flooring, there is always going to be a certain amount of debris that sits freely on the surface that needs to be removed, or it will just get moved around the mop, or cleaning brush.
+As with any other type of flooring, there is always going to be a certain amount of debris that sits freely on the surface that needs to be removed, or it will just get moved around by the mop, or cleaning brush.
 Find a push broom, or a regular kitchen broom, whatever suits your fancy.
 Make sure that you remove any excess fuzz, hair, or dirt from the bristles before you start.
 Once you have a broom ready to go, sweep the whole flooring area and make sure that you remove all of the pet hair, rocks, and whatever else is there that might cause problems.
 Sweep it thoroughly then remove the stuff with a dustpan or even a shop vacuum.
 It is important that you get all of the particles off of the surface before you move to the next phase.

 Choose Your Cleaner